Anarch16Sync/SRPG-Studio-Plugins/Translated Plugins/O-to_Plugins/Readme.txt

 -----------------------------------------------------------------------------------------
 【Overview】
-■ Skill activation conditions added
+■ Skill Expansion
+Use Custom Parameters to add different trigger conditions to skills.
-By passing a custom parameter to the skill that can set the activation rate by introducing it The activation probability can be set to 50+ (force x 0.5), etc.
+The activation probability can be set to 50+ (force x 0.5), etc.
 You will be able to set activation conditions such as HP being 50% or less.
 Also, you can activate it by selecting the skill from the command.

-■ Additional skills
+■ Skill Pack
 By introducing it, you will be able to use the following skills.

 ・ Always make a critical attack when activated
-・ Defense-ignoring attack
-・ Random multiple attacks
+・ Defense-ignoring attack (Can customize amount of Defense ignored) ・ Random multiple attacks (Aether)
-・ Damage absorption
+・ Damage Blocking & Absorption
-・ Continue the battle
+・ Continue the battle (Accost/Charge)
-・ Reduce the number of rounds of the opponent when hitting an attack -Depends the attack power of the skill owner and the defense power of the attack target on a specific status.
+・ Reduce the number of rounds of the opponent when hitting an attack ・ Modify parameters used to calculated Atk and Def

 ■ Sortie prohibition setting
 By passing custom parameters in the map settings, you will be able to set the units to be prohibited from sortie.